Ghiyas-ud-din Baraq: Early 1260s

-Sometime in the early 1260s he traveled to Central Asia and earned the trust of Mubarak Shah.
+Sometime in the early 1260s he traveled to Central Asia and earned the trust of Mubarak Shah, the Chagatai Khan.
 When the latter was again enthroned as Chagatai Khan in 1266, Baraq gained support among the army for a coup and deposed Mubarak Shah in September of that year.
-Almost immediately, he repudiated the authority of Kublai as Great Khan.
-He removed Kublai's representative of Chinese Turkestan, replacing him with one of his own governors.
+Almost immediately, he repudiated the authority of Kublai as Great Khan, removed Kublai's representative of Turkestan, and replaced him with one of his own governors.
 His vastly superior army prevented Kublai's officers from expelling him, and Khotan was ravaged by his forces.
 Nevertheless, Kublai Khan sent him a grant in 1268, in an effort to end the conflict and focus on Kaidu.

 When Kaidu advanced towards Baraq, the latter set a trap for the invader's troops on the bank of the Jaxartes, and defeated his forces.
 In the next battle, however, Kaidu defeated Baraq near Khujand with the assistance of Mengu-Timur, the Khan of the Golden Horde who sent 3 tumens under his uncle Berkhe-Chir.
 Transoxiana was then ravaged by Kaidu.
 Baraq fled to Samarkand, then Bukhara, plundering the cities along the way in an attempt to rebuild his army.
 These actions alarmed Kaidu, who did not want the region to be further devastated.
 Kaidu also needed to free up his army for a potential conflict with Kublai.
 Peace was therefore proposed, and Baraq was pressured by the governors of the sedentary areas of the khanate, Mas'ud Beg and Daifu, to accept.
 He did, and peace was declared, although sources conflict on the time and location.
 Rashid al-Din claims that the meeting took place in the spring of 1269 in Talas, while Wassaf writes that it took place around 1267 to the south of Samarkand.
 In any case, two-thirds of Transoxiana were granted to Baraq, while the other third went to Kaidu and Mengu-Timur.
 Kaidu also gained control of the region around Bukhara.
 Neither side gained control of the cities; the direct administration of these instead devolved to Mas'ud Beg, while Baraq and Kaidu agreed to reside only in the deserts and mountains.